Kolawole22/bua_inventory_management_with_django/README.md

 Clone this repository or download the project files.
-You can clone this project by running git clone
+You can clone this project by running "git clone https://github.com/Kolawole22/bua_inventory_management_with_django.git"
 Navigate to the project directory in your terminal.

 Create a .env file in the project root directory and add environment variables for database credentials.

 Here's an example .env file:
 DATABASE_NAME=your_database_name
 DATABASE_USER=your_database_user
 DATABASE_PASSWORD=your_database_password

 ## Libraries